Clover Moore: Energy efficiency

 Under Moore's leadership, the city of Sydney is aiming to reduce carbon emissions 70 per cent by 2030.
 It has installed bicycle lanes; upgraded its car fleet to hybrids; planted 10,000 trees; provided 600 on-street car-share spaces; installed Sydney's largest building-based solar photovoltaic system; installed water harvesting in 11 major parks and voted to install two new trigeneration plants.

 Moore stated in an article on Impakter.com in September 2018 that emissions in Sydney have been reduced by 52% and the use of water by 36% since the year 2006 and that the city aims to become carbon neutral.

 Building and infrastructure

-Since becoming Mayor, Moore has been able to bring to completion the construction of several buildings and pieces of infrastructure.